Netcracker/qubership-consul/docs/public/architecture.md

 as Consul DataPlane.

 Consul is developed by [HashiCorp](https://www.hashicorp.com/products/consul/).
-The Netcracker Consul delivery provides official images of Consul and Consul k8s with changed deployment procedure.
+The Qubership-Consul delivery provides official images of Consul and Consul k8s with changed deployment procedure.
 For more information about Consul, refer to the _Consul Introduction_ at [https://www.consul.io/intro/index.html](https://www.consul.io/intro/index.html).